 The bio doesn’t need to be updated often, but as your brand and following grows you may want to review your bio every few months to make sure it is an accurate representation of you and your content.

-Stay tuned to our own Instagram account for more useful content! @medalist.website
+Tune into their Instagram account for more useful content! @medalist.website